 Our Board has adopted Corporate Governance Guidelines to further its goal of providing effective governance of our business and affairs for the long-term benefit of our stockholders.
-A copy of the Corporate Governance Guidelines is available free of charge under Corporate Governance in the investor relations section of our website at www.focusfinancialpartners.com.
+A copy of the Corporate Governance Guidelines is available free of charge under the Governance tab in the Investor Relations section of our website at www.focusfinancialpartners.com.

-The nominating, governance and sustainability committee is responsible for periodically reviewing the Corporate Governance Guidelines and recommending changes as appropriate to ensure the effective functioning of our Board in relation to its corporate governance practices.
+The Nominating, Governance and Sustainability Committee is responsible for periodically reviewing the Corporate Governance Guidelines and recommending changes as appropriate to ensure the effective functioning of our Board in relation to its corporate governance practices.